elastic/elasticsearch-js/README.md

 ```

 ### Compatibility

----

-**Warning:** currently on npm you will only find a beta release that works with Elasticsearch 7, we will add the support for Elasticsearch 5, 6, and 7 once we release the final version of this library.

----

 The library is compatible with all Elasticsearch versions since 5.x, but you should use the same major version of the Elasticsearch instance that you are using.
 ```